 The loan amount the borrower can receive will depend on the value of their assets.

 Once the loan is approved, the business can use the funds to cover the costs of the expansion or investment.
+Using the best CRM for investment banking can make this process easier.

 When the project is complete and the company is generating revenue again, it will then be able to repay the loan.